dracburke/Applied_App_Dev/README.md

 # Applied_App_Dev
-This is repository is being used for class demonstrations
+This is repository is being used for class demonstrations and assignments